 Despite all of the language above, you can easily avoid accidentally engaging in a prohibited transaction so long as you:

 - Never personally enter into any transaction between the IRA LLC and you, a family member, or any entity owned or controlled by you or a family member, or any entity with which you have a financial relationship.

 - Never use IRA LLC assets as collateral for a loan.

 - Never use IRA LLC assets for personal purposes.
 For example, never use IRA owned real estate as a residence.

-- Never allow the IRA LLC to take out a loan.
-It can, however, act as a lender so long as the borrower isn’t a “disqualified person.”
+- Never allow the IRA LLC to take out a loan (which includes not shorting any stock or other assets).
+The LLC can, however, act as a lender so long as the borrower isn’t a “disqualified person.”

 - Never use personal funds to pay expenses of the IRA LLC, and never have the IRA LLC pay your personal expenses.

 - Do not open a brokerage account in the name of your IRA LLC for publicly traded stocks, bonds and mutual funds; instead use a plain, vanilla IRA offered by the brokerage itself for those traditional investments.

 - Never perform any maintenance or repairs on any IRA LLC real estate yourself; always hire an unrelated third party for those services.